theopin/tp/docs/UserGuide.md

 5. Move *CheatLogs.jar* to the new directory.
 6. On the terminal,  navigate to the directory.
-7. If you are running CheatLogs for the first time, proceed to step 8a.
-Otherwise, proceed to step 8b.
+> :memo:  If you are running CheatLogs for the first time, proceed to step 7a.
+Otherwise, proceed to step 7b.

-8a.
+7a.
 Invoke `java -jar cheatlogs.jar first` to run the program.
 Through this command, CheatLogs will import [preloaded cheatsheet files](#preloaded-data-files) for you to use.

-8b.
+7b.
 Invoke `java -jar cheatlogs.jar` to run the program.

 > :exclamation: If a welcome message appears as shown below after running step 8a or 8b, then great!
 CheatLogs is up and running.

 ![CheatLogs welcome screen]( https://i.ibb.co/L6LmYGZ/mainMenu.png)

-9. Try typing some commands in the terminal and hit Enter to execute.
+8. Try typing some commands in the terminal and hit Enter to execute.
    Here are some example commands you can try, don't worry if you don't know them yet!

    * `/help`: Shows help info on how to use the application.